 - Having lost wages or injury severity undervalued

 The insurance company does not have your best interests in mind.
 Sometimes, your employer does not either.
-This is why it’s best to consult with a workers’ compensation lawyer who can make sure your rights are protected as you try to heal from your injuries.
+Therefore, it’s best to consult with a workers’ compensation lawyer who can make sure your rights are protected as you try to heal from your injuries.

-Can You Sue Your Employer While on Workers’ Compensation?
+Can You Sue Your Employer While on Employee Compensation?

-No, if you are approved for workers’ compensation for an on-the-job injury, then you cannot sue your employer for those injuries.
-In fact, the point of workers’ compensation is for your employer to not be legally liable for workplace accidents.
+No, you cannot sue your employer if you get workers’ compensation for an on-the-job injury.
+The point of workers’ compensation is for your employer not to be legally liable for workplace accidents.
 When you accept a workers’ compensation settlement, you cede any right to sue your employer for the accident.

-However, there could be other parties that you can sue for compensation.
+You may have a chance to sue other parties for compensation.
 In a third-party personal injury claim, you could be able to hold someone else accountable who was at fault for your accident.
 That could include equipment manufacturers, property owners, or any other party whose negligence led to your injuries.

-When you meet with a workers’ compensation attorney in Smyrna for your initial consultation, they will look at your case and tell you who you may be able to get compensation from.
-If there is a valid third-party personal injury claim available, our team will pursue it and make sure every responsible party is held accountable.
+When you meet with a workers’ compensation attorney for your initial consultation, they will review your case and tell you who you can get compensation from.
+If a valid third-party personal injury claim is available, our team will pursue it and ensure every responsible party is held accountable.

-Although there are certain types of jobs that are more prone to injuries (such as construction or electrical), any type of work can lead to injuries.
+Although certain jobs are more prone to injuries (such as construction or electrical), any work can lead to injuries.
 Under workers’ compensation laws in Georgia, it does not matter how your injury happened.
-If it occurred at work, it should be covered by workers’ compensation benefits.
+Workers’ compensation benefits should cover your losses if the injury occurred at work.

-Some examples of situations where injuries may happen at work include:
+Some examples of situations where injuries may happen at work include the following:

 - Injuries from repetitive use of equipment or electronics, including computers